-1. Recognize and accept
+1. Recognize and accept.

-You have to recognize and accept that the old techniques, knowledge and perception on which you’ve been relying on are no longer effective or relevant.
-This is most challenging because most of us are sublimely unaware of our mind-set and perceptions.
-We just employ them and those remains on auto pilot mode.
+You have to recognize and accept that the old techniques, knowledge, and perception on which you’ve been relying are no longer effective or relevant.
+This is the most challenging because most of us are sublimely unaware of our mindsets and perceptions.
+We just employ them and remain on autopilot mode.

 Letting go may seems to you like starting over all again and losing the authority, status, or even your sense of self.

-2. Break the Habits
+2. Break the habits.

 Humans are creatures of habit and once formed, habits are difficult to break.
 If you go deeper then you will find breaking habits and unlearning are connected.

 Reappraising and breaking old habits is part of unlearning.
 I have always been advocating breaking the bad habits which are not helping us reach the goals that we want.
-Change habits by decreasing the activities of the old habit and gradually replace them with new habits until the old habits are no longer active and the new habits flourish instead.
+Change habits by decreasing the activities of the old habits and gradually replace them with new habits until the old habits are no longer active and the new habits flourish instead.

-3. Continual Learning
+3. Continual learning.

 Continual learning is important for your growth and success in life.
 Your life’s learning curve should inherent continual learning which keeps you abreast with the changes around you; the change in technology, the change in work patterns, the change in perceptions, and the change in mindset.